Italy economy ministry calls for change of approach in EU

 After two years of recession, gross domestic product posted a bare 0.1 percent growth rate in the fourth quarter of last year and is expected to expand by around 0.6 percent this year, according to forecasts from the European Commission and International Monetary Fund.

-Renzi's reform program has already encountered early resistance in parliament from opposition parties and from powerful lobbies, including both unions and employer groups.
+Renzi's reform programme has already encountered early resistance in parliament from opposition parties and from powerful lobbies, including both unions and employer groups.

 But he received some backing on Friday from Bank of Italy Governor Ignazio Visco, who welcomed early signs of recovery but said they would have to be backed by sustained reforms if they were to strengthen into a lasting turnaround.